Skip to main content

 Example of Full Product Name with Version

-A sample that one might see is: Ed-Fi Data Standard for Suite 3 version 4.5.0-b
+A sample that one might see is: Ed-Fi Data Standard version 4.5.0

-The semver string shows this release to be major version 4, minor version 5, patch version 0 (i.e. no patches have been released) and that the model contains pre-release material (denoted by the "-b" an by convention material that is subsequent to a set of "-a" material).
+The semver string shows this release to be major version 4, minor version 5, patch version 0 (i.e. no patches have been released).

 Early Access Material

-When early access material is verified to be stable, it is included in a final release.
-The principal for this promotion is to ask for burden of proof that is commensurate with the risk or scope of the change:
+When early access material is verified to be stable, we will remove "EARLY ACCESS" from the description in the next release.
+The principle for this promotion is to ask for burden of proof that is commensurate with the risk or scope of the change:

 Trivial changes may need very little verification – it may be enough to promote them to final based on some time period as early access Aggressive changes will require active validation from multiple sources that the change is viable